Tihar 2026: Dates & Celebration of Nepal’s Festival of Lights

 Can you make travel plans during the festive time in Nepal?

 The Festival of Tihar is in November, which is a peak trekking season, so you can freely hike or trek.
-You'll appreciate Nepali culture more deeply while exploring the country's stunning beauty.
-Without a doubt, the best time to trek is between October and November.
-Do you know why?
-The monsoon will have been gone by then, and the skies will be clearer than ever, along with Nepal's biggest festival, Tihar.
+You’ll appreciate Nepali culture more deeply while exploring the country’s stunning beauty.
+The best time to trek is between October and November.
+The monsoon will have been gone by then, and the skies will be clearer than ever, along with Nepal’s biggest festival, Tihar.
 In Tihar, there will be 3 to 5 days of public holiday in Nepal.
 During this time, businesses, schools, and government offices remain closed, allowing people to celebrate the festival with family and community.

 Even the trails would be perfectly dry for hassle-free trekking and mesmerizing mountain views.
 Whether you want a short hike or choose any of our trekking packages, the time during Tihar would be flawless.
 So book your next trekking adventure, like Everest Base Camp Trek or Annapurna Base Camp Trek, and get mesmerized by the mountains.